devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 #### "fill" command

 The message intent for this command is 1001.
-A `Color` structure (RGB components) is used as parameter for this command.
+A `Color` structure (RGB components) is used as parameter for this command followed with a `Point` structure.

 ~~~{.cpp}
 struct Color